lightninglabs/docs.lightning.engineering/lightning-network-tools/lnd/migrating-lnd.md

 ## When to migrate LND

 There are lots of reasons why you might want to migrate your Lightning Node.
-You might be changing your host, move from a VPS to a personal physical serverl or just prefer to run LND in a different way.
+You might be changing your host, move from a VPS to a personal physical server or just prefer to run LND in a different way.
 Migrating LND is a relatively straightforward and easy process that should not take long.

 If you have experienced a fatal error and would like to recover your Lightning node, do not use this guide.
 Regardless, it is good to read the article “[Planning for failure](recovery-planning-for-failure.md)” to learn how to best prepare for any recovery scenarios.